 The Tellus airborne geological mapping survey data (i.e. Uranium - eU) and soil properties (i.e. porosity, density, and radon emanation factor) was also used to help develop a method to predict the soil-gas radon concentrations.
 Radon Potential was then estimated, taking into account subsoil permeability.
 Selected test sites were further studied using in-situ soil-gas radon and permeability measurements in order to validate the model, and better understand factors affecting production, transport and accumulation of radon in the natural/built environment.
 It was found that soil-gas measurements were highly variable; however these may be refined by in-situ soil permeability testing and may have value for evaluating radon risk on a localised scale where other data is not available.
 Findings are published in the following open-access papers.

-This research, currently underway at Trinity College Dublin and due for completion end 2018, aims to produce the first all-Ireland geogenic indoor radon risk map.
+The EU Council Directive 2013/59/EURATOM defines strategies to reduce exposure to ionising radiation.
+The directive must be transposed into national legislation by 2018, where it is expressly mentioned that radon exposure has to be addressed in National Action Plans.
 Predictive models of indoor radon exist for both the Republic of Ireland and Northern Ireland, but these have not used a common approach.
 This proposal will utilise datasets currently held by the GSI, GSNI, the EPA and EA and invigorate north-south research collaboration.
-This project will almost double the number of georeferenced indoor radon measurements available in the Republic of Ireland and integrate these with the NI dataset, thereby providing over 86,000 measurements.
+This development / demonstration project will almost double the number of georeferenced indoor radon measurements available in the Republic of Ireland and integrate these with the NI dataset, thereby providing over 86,000 measurements.
 Novel logistic regression methodologies will be utilised, resulting in the first all-Ireland geogenic indoor radon risk map, informing local councils and government agencies on radon prone areas.